Mrutunjay50/DOCS/architecture_diagrams.md

 ---

-## 7. AWS deployment topology
+## 6. AWS deployment topology

-No dedicated private subnet tier — every service runs in the same subnets behind the VPC, and **security groups** enforce that only `api-node` reaches Django and the data stores.
-Only the public-facing services are attached to the ALB.
+Compute runs on **EC2** (Auto Scaling Groups, one per service role).
+No dedicated private subnet tier — every instance runs in the same subnets behind the VPC, and **security groups** enforce that only `api-node` reaches Django and the data stores.
+Only the public-facing instances are attached to the ALB.

 ```mermaid
 flowchart TB